hailo-ai/hailo-rpi5-examples/README.md

 python hailo_rpi5_examples/instance_segmentation.py --input resources/detection0.mp4
 ```

-This examples are running with a USB camera as default. (/dev/video0)
+These examples are running with a USB camera as default. (/dev/video0)
 You can change the input source by using the --input flag.
 To run with a Raspberry Pi camera, you can use --input rpi
 Here are a few examples: